 Building your own balance board for a standing desk

 This is the first balance board I’ve made, so take my approach with a grain of salt here.
-I’m an experienced balance board DIYer.
+I’m not an experienced balance board DIYer.
 But the board I created seemed to work extremely well.

 Here’s what you’ll be building:

 This will give you two options.
 A single roller option: